-NOTE: 37 The Hon'ble Supreme Court of India while disposing various Special leave petitions filed by the Central Government with respect to central excise refund claims of various eligible industries under the Industrial Policies and Central Excise notification in relation thereto, had held that the amendments to original notification restricting the central excise refund are clarificatory in nature.
-Based on judgement by the Hon'ble Supreme Court of India, an amount of ₹ 1042.8 million including interest has been charged in the statement of profit and loss and has been disclosed as an Exceptional item Exceptional item.
+NOTE: 57 The Homble Supreme Court of India while disposing various Special leave petitions filed by the Central Government with respect to central excise refund claims of various eligible industries under the Industrial Policies and Central Excise notification in relation thereto, had held that the amendments to original notification restricting the central excise refund are clarificatory in nature.
+Based on judgement by the Honble Supreme Court of India, in previous years March 13, 2020 an amount of 1 (40.28 million including interest was charged in the statement of profit and loss and disclosed as an Exceptional item.